 If you live in a homeschooling state where you are required to report, you may want to contact your homeschool liaison (or where you do your reporting) and ask for advice on how to move forward.

-Are there recommendations on how to catch up?
+Are there any homeschool recommendations on how to catch up?

 What else can you do?